Data security industry top-notch issues

 Lack of email security

 Without a doubt, ransomware is one of the largest threats facing organizations of all sizes.
 These days anyone can buy ransomware that is ready-made and launch their own attacks.

-In 2022, the Verizon Data Breach Investigations Report found that ransomware threats have risen by almost 13 percent - a rise as big as the last five years combined.
-According to Verizon’s 2019 Data Breach Investigations Report, 94 percent of malware is delivered to networks via email.
+In 2022, the Verizon Data Breach Investigations Report found that ransomware threats have risen by almost 13% - a rise as big as the last five years combined.
+According to Verizon’s 2019 Data Breach Investigations Report, 94% of malware is delivered to networks via email.
 In this context, companies would have to be outright irresponsible to ignore their email security strategies.
 Mere filtering of email spam is not enough.
 The threat landscape is now far more sophisticated.
 Email filters may have been developed to stop malicious messages from reaching your inbox, but cybercriminals have shifted to utilizing attachments to launch malware on devices and networks.

 Given the sheer volume of emails traveling to, from, and within an organization in a day, this is an issue that can quickly escalate.
 For instance, a simple Microsoft Office macro could bring down the entire network.
-Studies have also shown that over 20 percent of malware is delivered via attachment.
+Studies have also shown that over 20% of malware is delivered via attachment.